-Table Base Information Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Cource Methodology Accumptions Table 3.3.1: Fixed assets at cost - pipeline assets & Table 3.3.2: Shared assets at cost (less straight line depreciation) 3.3.1.a 3.3.2.a Description, Category, Acquisition date, Useful life, Estimated residual value, Construction or acquisition cost, Additions, Capitalised Maintenance Disposals, Cost Base, Prior years' accumulated depreciation Current year accumulated depreciation, Written Down Value Actual SAP FAMR and equipment listing report The FAMR lists individual assets that was downloaded from SAP.
+Table Base Information Population Approach Source Methodology Assumations Name Reference Item Actual / Estimate Source methodology Assumptions Table 3.3.1: Fixed assets at cost - pipeline assets & Table 3.3.2: Shared assets at cost (less straight line depreciation) 3.3.1.a 3.3.2.a Description, Category, Acquisition date, Useful life, Estimated residual value, Construction or acquisition cost, Additions, Capitalised Maintenance Disposals, Cost Base, Prior years' accumulated depreciation Current year accumulated depreciation, Written Down Value Actual SAP FAMR and equipment listing report The FAMR lists individual assets that was downloaded from SAP.
 Category Each asset was mapped into the relevant categories provided in the AER template drop down list (e.g. Pipeline, Compressor, City Gates etc.) based on: • analysis of the FAMR Asset description & Asset class; • input from engineers and subject matter experts; and • where relevant, analysis of a separate corresponding equipment listing report which contains more detailed information than the FAMR.
 VicHub used subject matter experts to map its asset categories to that in the template as VicHub's SAP system was designed prior to the establishment of the GMR reporting regime.
 Description The asset description was mapped to the categories in the template.
 Acquisition date Refer to 'Acquisition date' explanation for Table 3.1.1 Asset useful life.
 Useful life

-Table Base Int formation Population Approach Source Methodology Assumptions Name Reference Item Actual / Estimate Source Refer to 'Useful life' explanation for Table 3.1.1 Asset useful life.
+Table Name Base Inf ormation Population Approach Source Methodology Accumptions Reference ltem Actual / Estimate Source Wethodology Assumptions Reference ltem Refer to 'Useful life' explanation for Table 3.1.1 Asset useful life.
 Estimated residual value VicHub has estimated there to be no residual value for all pipeline assets which is in accordance with its internal Property, Plant and Equipment policy and aligns with AASB 116 Property, Plant and Equipment which recognises that in practice, the residual value of an asset is often insignificant and therefore immaterial in the calculation of the depreciable amount (AASB 116(53)).
 Construction or acquisition cost The 'Construction or acquisition cost' column value (\$) was populated for each 'Description' item based on the FAMR data which was aggregated because there were too many separate assets in the FAMR to report them separately in Table 3.3.1.
 The 'Original cost' of assets in the FAMR were aggregated based on asset 'Description' where the 'Depreciation start date' value was prior to the SGSPAA acquisition of the pipeline in August 2007.
 Fair value uplift adjustments has been applied to the applicable categories in the template.
-Prior year disposal removed from the 'Construction or acquisition cost' were added back to report a life to date 'Construction or acquisition cost' were added back to report a life to date 'Construction or acquisition cost' were added back to report a life to date 'Construction or acquisition cost' were added back to report a life to date 'Construction or acquisition delow for methodology explanation) prior to SGSPAA acquisition of the pipeline during August 2007.
+Prior year disposal removed from the 'Construction or acquisition cost' were added back to report a life to date 'Construction or acquisition cost' (refer to disposal explanation below for methodology explanation) prior to SGSPAA acquisition of the pipeline during August 2007.